 Hormone treatments to change gender

 Our hormones help to give our bodies their male or female characteristics.
 They cause our bodies to grow hair in a male or female pattern.
 They affect where we lay down fat, which gives us a typically male or female shape.
 They affect our muscle development.
 They cause periods in women, and erections in men.

-Therefore, when people wish to change gender, treatment is given to stop the production of their own hormones, and replace them with the type of hormones they want.
+Therefore, when people wish to change sex, treatment is given to stop the production of their own hormones, and replace them with the type of hormones they want.
 So males who wish to become females have their male hormones (androgens) blocked, and they are given female hormones (oestrogen).
 The effects of this include bigger breasts, hips and bottoms and prevention of erections.
 If females wish to become males, their female hormones are blocked, and they are given a male hormone called testosterone.
 This causes a deeper voice, an enlarged clitoris, and more body hair.
 It also stops periods, and breasts become smaller.
 Some fat becomes muscle.